DanielBandarica02/SOC-HomeLab/docs/phase0-planning-design.md

 This phase produces no infrastructure.
 It consolidates the threat model, IP plan, hardware budget, and the rationale behind every architectural choice.
 Anyone reading this document should understand *why* the lab is structured the way it is — not just *what* gets built.

-The lab is intentionally over-designed for a home lab and under-scoped relative to a real SOC.
-Both choices are documented below.

 ---

 ## 1. Objectives